 Integrating traditional drawing and painting techniques with digital design, weaving, and screen printing, this hands-on program encourages you to develop your own creative vision, and explore specialized design areas, such as carpets, knit design, jacquard fabrics, paper products, and dishware.
 A required internship will give you the experience necessary to launch a successful career upon graduation.

-If you have an AAS in Textile/Surface Design from FIT, you may apply.
+If you have an AAS in Fashion Design, Fine Arts, Illustration, or Textile/Surface Design from FIT, you may apply.
 Learn more about eligibility for this program.

 Our students learn to design and develop fabrics for fashion, accessories, and interiors, including products for home markets.